Click photos to enlarge.

 – Kayaba Air-Oil-Separate (AOS) fork keeps oil and air in separate chambers for stable damping performance during long motos.
 Low-friction fork seals contribute to smooth action

-– New Diamond-Like Carbon (DLC) coating on the outer surface of the inner fork tubes offers a 15 percent reduction in stiction from ‘08 KX450F when the fork is exposed to lateral forces that would usually hamper slide action.
+– Diamond-Like Carbon (DLC) coating on the outer surface of the inner fork tubes offers minimum stiction when the fork is exposed to lateral forces that would usually hamper slide action.
 The result is improved fork response, especially during cornering

-– Friction-reducing Kashima Coat on the inside of the fork outer tubes contributes to smoother suspension action (especially at the initial part of the stroke) and a better ride feel
+– Friction-reducing Kashima Coat on the inside of the fork outer tubes contributes to smooth suspension action (especially at the initial part of the stroke) and a superb ride feel

-– Kayaba rear shock has a new cylinder body design and a larger 50mm piston (previously 46mm)
+– Kayaba rear shock features a large 50mm piston

 – Rear shock features dual compression adjustability, allowing high-speed and low-speed damping to be tuned separately